jithinjiji/an-apple-a-day/README.md

-# an-apple-a-day
+# An :apple: a day
-An apple a day
+A fun project for solving LeetCode problems

-# Insatallation
+# Installation
 -   `npm install`

 # Running a Task